 Whelp, with my foot in my mouth, I must tell you that my last night in Ecuador inevitability caught up with me.
 I shall set aside the details of this, uh, “adventure”, but saying it was unpleasant would be a gross understatement.

 Around 2 a.m. the morning of September 20th is when I began…let’s just call it…the involuntary purging of my bodily contents by means of reverse peristalsis.
 Okay, okay, I was throwing up profusely.
 This lasted for a few hours (consequently, I got little to no sleep) until I knew I needed help and I woke up Mamá and Jill.
 I could hardly stand up and I felt weak and lightheaded, and all of this the morning of our planned early departure for Perú.
-I was taken to a clinic in Cuenca and I ended up having my first IV ever inserted into my hand.
+I was taken to a hospital in Cuenca and I ended up having my first ever IV inserted into the back of my hand.
 Then I had to board a bus leaving for Perú, which I had made an hour late.

-Even with everything I was going through, and everything I was about to deal with the rest of the day, this was the worst part of it all because this was how I had to say goodbye to Mamá before leaving Ecuador for good.
+Even with everything I was going through, and everything I was about to deal with the rest of the day, this was the worst part because this was how I had to say goodbye to Mamá before leaving Ecuador for good.
 She stuck by my side from the moment I woke her up until I boarded the bus, which meant the world to me.